JefGrailet/treenet/README.md

 As the names suggest, *v1/* contains all files related to `TreeNET` v1.0, while *v2/* and *v3/* provides all sources for `TreeNET` v2.3 and `TreeNET` v3.3 (respectively) along related software and datasets which were collected with it.

-## Work in progress

-`TreeNET` will no longer be updated for a least some months, as new ways of discovering and connecting neighborhoods are being investigated, possibly motivating the release of a different software (at least in name).
-Stay tuned.

 ## Disclaimer

 `TreeNET` and all related programs (`TreeNET Reader`, `ARTest`, `ExploreNET++`) were written by Jean-François Grailet, currently Ph.
 D. student at the University of Liège (Belgium) in the Research Unit in Networking (RUN), using the sources of `ExploreNET` v2.1 as a basis.